havenstadrp/documentatie/docs/guide/onderwereld/overvallen/truck.md

 * A bank truck heist that players can interact with to get marked bills

-{% hint style="danger" %}
+!!! danger
     This resource is currently undergoing construction for improvements!

 ## Configuration

-{% hint style="warning" %}
+!!! warning
     This resource has no configuration file all configuration must be done through the resources files

 ### Server side configuration